Fraud-Detection-and-Defense/lego-docs/README.md

 ### How do I build a Lego?

+In essence, building a Lego means coding up some algorithm that domonstrably has Sybil-detecting efficacy and wrapping it in helper functions that enhance its useability.
+A common workflow might be:

+1) Exploratory analysis of gitcoin data that reveals some Sybil predictor
+2) Encoding of the algorithm as a script in preferred language
+3) Wrapping of the algorithm in helper functions for data wrangling, cleaning, and output formatting
+4) Containerization, e.g. using Docker, to remove dependency friction for users
+5) Writing clear documentation on this page and/or elsewhere that enables others to use the Lego

+The following sections explain this in more detail, startign with the "Lego spec" where the desirable properties for a new Lego are defined.

 ### Lego spec

 This section details the desired properties for a new Lego.